farabimahmud/wifi-fix-ubuntu-focal-20.04-broadcomm/fix-broadcomm-wifi.md

 put all of these files in a separate folder named `driver-broadcomm`

 ## Step 4: Installing the driver
+In this step we will install using the package manager (dpkg) that is shipped with ubuntu -
-4.1 Now cd to the directory you created in previous step `cd ~/driver-broadcomm` 4.2 Install the files with the help of dpkg `sudo dpkg -i *.deb` Your wifi adapter should be up and running now like a charm!
+1. Now cd to the directory you created in previous step `cd ~/driver-broadcomm`
+2. Install the files with the help of dpkg `sudo dpkg -i *.deb` Your wifi adapter should be up and running now like a charm!

 Leave a comment/star if you find this helpful!